tianshengs/tianshengs.github.io/ModelErrorPropagation.md

 ### Visualizing potential errors
 I tried to use QGIS to help visualize the potential errors that I may encounter.

-####
+#### elevation/steepness
-According to the elevation model grid difference, Aster and SRTM data seem to be more consistent at higher elevation and steeper lands than at lower elevation and flat land.
+According to the elevation model grid difference and QGIS visualization, Aster and SRTM data seem to be more consistent at higher elevation and steeper lands than at lower elevation and flat land.
 Moreover, there is a lack of sufficent data at extremely flat coastal areas, for example, in Southern Bali.
 However, ASTER seem to give a more detailed, consistent, and comprehensive data at flat regions than SRTM.

 **Steep/High elevation region**
 ![High_elevation_comparison](https://user-images.githubusercontent.com/25497706/66488174-83863b00-ea7b-11e9-825c-1430262f3e60.png)